 Your right to appeal if we cancel your application

 If we cancel your application you have the right to appeal.
 Further information on how to appeal is given at the time of cancellation.
 All appeals will be considered within a reasonable time by an independent and senior member of staff not involved in the initial decision to cancel.
 An appeal may be either upheld, in which case your application will be reinstated, or dismissed, in which case your application will remain cancelled.
 We will let you know the outcome of your appeal as soon as possible.

 The appeal process relates only to applicants whose application has been cancelled by us.
 If you are not happy with some other aspect of our service, please follow the separate complaints procedure.

-UCAS is committed to protecting your privacy by making sure that your personal information is held securely.
 We limit access to the personal information contained within your application to educational establishments who participate in UCAS' admissions schemes, certain organisations who have statutory or regulatory responsibilities and to trusted, non-commercial organisations to enable research about higher education.
-If you separately provide us with your permission, we may share your personal information for other purposes which are outlined below.

 When you submit an application, UCAS may use your personal information for the following purposes:

 - We share personal information in your application with the universities and colleges that you have applied to, so that they can consider and process your application.
 This will also include sharing your results from the examination and awarding bodies with the universities and colleges where you hold offers.

 - We may correspond with your examination board or awarding organisation about your results and we may undertake surveys they may commission on their behalf.

 - We will, if appropriate, share information with relevant professional and regulatory bodies in connection with enquiries relating to your fitness to practise.